DGMarkel/recipe-box/README.md

 Next, cd into recipe-box-client and run npm install

+You'll need an App ID and key in order to fetch nutritional data from the Nutritionix API that Recipe Box relies on.
+You can set up a free account at https://developer.nutritionix.com/.

+Once you've set up your account and have your app id and key, create a .env file to store them in.
+The .env file should look something like this:

+REACT_APP_NUTRITIONIX_APP_ID=app_id
+REACT_APP_NUTRITIONIX_KEY=key

+Finally, add .env to .gitignore to prevent sensitive info from being shared to github.

-Once the dependencies are installed, cd into recipe-box and run foreman start -p 3000.
+cd into recipe-box and run foreman start -p 3000.

 Foreman will automatically run bundler, servers for the frontend and backend, and load the site in browser.